karekoho/json/README.md

 using namespace format;

-json j (L"{\    // Construct a format::json object with a wide character string
+// Construct a JSON object with a wide character string json::json j = L"{\
   \"Image\": {\
       \"Width\":  800,\
       \"Height\": 600,\